icenfame/debabki/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Install dependencies

+Run `npm install` to install all required packages for the app.

 ## Running app

 Run `npm run all` for a full app with client and server.
 Navigate to `http://localhost:5000/`.
 The app will automatically rebuild if you change any of the source files.